ethelynmatias/burstsmsApi/README.md

 This is just code that I compile to help other developers.
-This is still under development
+Burst SMS API Documentation link: https://burstsms.com/sms-api